 I can't believe how fast a year has gone, and even more can't believe that when I come home I'll be entering my senior year at college!
 Thanks for sticking around and reading my blog entries all you faithful followers.

 But fear not!
 Clare's Abroad Adventures will continue, have no doubt.
-This summer I am going to start work on a Fulbright proposal that will hopefully bring me back to this region (inshallah!)
-And I have many other options besides that, that I will be looking into this summer.
 I've got the bug, and know that I have the ability and desire to travel to as many places and meet as many people as I can, and experience this amazing world that we live in.
-So for now, I'm sure I'll be adding a few posts this summer about my reacclimating to life in America, but until then this "correspondent" college student in the Middle East is signing off--leaving you to wonder, "Where's Clare?"
+So until then this "correspondent" college student in the Middle East is signing off--leaving you to wonder, "Where's Clare?"